Townsville to Ingham 115 kilometres

 IMG_0036.JPG

 IMG_0031Carlos the professional African drummer from Sierra Leone was on a circuit of primary schools and child care centres across Nth Queensland teaching kids to make lots of noise.
-Con the retired Dutch advertising executive and artist was traveling solo in his van and said he avoided the big centres unless he needed supplies.
-Martin and Elsbeth from Wales were 15 months into a two year around the world cycling journey.
+Con the retired Dutch advertising executive and artist was traveling solo in his van and said he avoided the big centers unless he needed supplies.
+Martin and Elsbeth from Wales were 15 months into a two-year around-the-world cycling journey.
 Their Thorn Nomad expedition touring bikes had me salivating!
-We were all camped together in the unpowered section of the Rowes Bay Caravan Park, sharing food, conversation and laughs around the camp kitchen.
+We were all camped together in the unpowered section of the Rowes Bay Caravan Park, sharing food, conversation, and laughs around the camp kitchen.

-IMG_0039Out past black river then blue water creek, an uninspired section of road dominated by a water pipeline that ran alongside the highway all the way to Rollingstone some 40 kms away.
-Car wreckers, nurseries and light engineering works are the predominate businesses, along with a cattery, dog kennels and a ‘Pet Resort’.
-Animals also get to experience the pleasures of the Tropical North.
+IMG_0039Out past black river then Blue Water Creek, an uninspired section of road dominated by a water pipeline that ran alongside the highway all the way to Rollingstone some 40 km away.
+Car wreckers, nurseries, and light engineering works are the predominant businesses, along with catteries, dog kennels, and a ‘Pet Resort’.
+It would seem Animals also get to experience the pleasures of the Tropical North.

 I caught up with Therese at our home for tonight, the Caravan Park on the edge of Ingham.
 Walking through town we noticed the Italian influence; delis, cafés and good coffee.

-An orange grevillia, called honey gem, with flowers dripping with sweet tasting nectar, are in full bloom surrounded by swarms of tiny stingless Australian honey bees.
-I help myself to a sticky taste of the nectar while a local women watching me said, “I planted heaps on the farm after the cyclone so the birds would have something to eat.”
-Evidently for thousands of years Indigenous Australians would make a cordial by dipping the flowers in water or just eat them whole like a lollie.
+An orange grevillea, called a honey gem, with flowers dripping with sweet-tasting nectar, is in full bloom surrounded by swarms of tiny stingless Australian honeybees.
+I helped myself to a sticky taste of the nectar while local women watching me said, “I planted heaps on the farm after the cyclone so the birds would have something to eat.”
+Evidently, for thousands of years, Indigenous Australians would make a cordial by dipping the flowers in water or just eating them whole like a Lollie.
 I imagine they still do.

 IMG_0035.JPG